L. Wean currently is "of counsel" to Wean &

 for that organization.

-practice before the U.S. District Courts in Massachusetts and the
+to practice before the U.S. District Courts in Massachusetts

-Middle District of Florida and before the United States Court of
+and the Middle District of Florida and before the United States

-Appeals for the Eleventh Circuit.
-He has been approved by the Ninth
+Court of Appeals for the Eleventh Circuit.
+He has been approved

-Judicial Circuit to serve as a civil arbitrator and approved by the
+by the Ninth Judicial Circuit to serve as a civil arbitrator

-Florida Supreme Court as a circuit court mediator.
+and is certified by the Florida Supreme Court as a circuit